Grigore Filipescu: People's League and Epoca

 Also in 1916, upon Grigore's intercession, Nicolae merged his faction with Ionescu's Conservative-Democratic Party to form the Conservative-Nationalist Party.
+Alongside Constantin Argetoianu, Filipescu Jr attended the Ententist gatherings in Sinaia, where, in July 1916, they greeted Charles de Saint-Aulaire as the new French Ambassador.
+As recounted by Argetoianu, Filipescu sponsored a French actress, Marie-Thérèse Berka, who was also his lover; according to Argetoianu, she was "ugly and a bit past her prime, but intelligent and a good actress."
+Filipescu also penned a revue that she performed in at Sinaia Casino, on August 5.
+The elder Filipescu died in October, just as Romania had entered World War I an Entente ally; Grigore received telegrams of condolences from Eleftherios Venizelos and Nikolaos Politis of the Greek government in Thessaloniki, who noted his father's role in ensuring the future "greatness and glory of Romania."

-The elder Filipescu died later that year, as Romania entered World War I an Entente ally; shortly after, an invasion by the Central Powers prompted the Ententist administration to withdraw into Western Moldavia.
-Grigore followed the Romanian administration and saw action on the front, advancing to the rank of Sub-lieutenant, while also joining the Labor Party, formed in 1917 by George Diamandy and other left-wing defectors from the PNL.
+Shortly after, an invasion by the Central Powers prompted the Ententist administration to withdraw into Western Moldavia.
+Accompanied by Berka, Grigore followed the Romanian administration and saw action on the front, advancing to the rank of Sub-lieutenant, while also joining the Labor Party, formed in 1917 by George Diamandy and other left-wing defectors from the PNL.
+As later recounted by Ion Anestin, who was his employee, Filipescu presented himself for action with the Chasseurs outside Oituz, at some point after the battle of November 1916.
+According to Anestin, the local commander ignored Filipescu's request for active duty, and had him dispatched to a behind-the-trenches position, in a makeshift bordei; Filipescu simply got bored, asking (and obtaining) that he be dispatched to Bacău, which was a center of command and of politics.

 Around that time, Filipescu identified General Alexandru Averescu, his direct superior, as an ideal leader for a new anti-establishment, anti-PNL, political movement: popular and easily manipulated.
 According to the hostile recollections of PNL man Gheorghe Gh.
 Mârzescu, it was Filipescu who organized the torchlight parade of January 1918, in which Averescu was hailed as "tomorrow's government leader".
 Various Labor Party figures soon drifted toward Averescu's People's League (LP, later "People's Party", or PP), of which Filipescu was a founding member that April.
-An LP tactician, Filipescu was credited with having drawn his father-in-law into the League, and to have ensured a state of equilibrium between the Laborites and the far-right circles led by A. C. Cuza.
+An LP tactician, Filipescu allegedly founded the main party organ, Îndreptarea.
+He was also credited with having drawn his father-in-law into the League, and to have ensured a state of equilibrium between the Laborites and the far-right circles led by A. C. Cuza.